Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stochastic Approximation and the Problem of Online Model Selection

-The performance of kernel SGD depends on the chosen kernel function $\mathcal K$ and the learning rate sequence $\gamma_i$.
-It is shown that a sequence of slowly decreasing step sizes $\gamma_i = Ai^{-\zeta}$ would lead to rate-optimal estimators, where $A$ is a positive constant and $\zeta$ is typically small, $\zeta\in(0,1/2)$.
-However, the best choice of $\zeta$ depends on the expansion coefficients $\langle f_0,\phi_k\rangle_{L_2(P(X))}$ and its relative magnitude to the eigenvalues $q_k$, which is in general not available to the algorithm.
-Data-adaptive procedures of choosing $\gamma_i$ is needed for better performance of the kernel-SGD in practice.
-Since theoretical results told us a polynomially decreasing step size is enough, the task of selecting $\gamma_i$ can be reduced to selecting proper $A$ and $\zeta$.
-Our framework also allows a varying reproducing kernel such as Gaussian kernels with a varying bandwidth.
-In the language of \eqref{eq:abstract update rule}, the hyperparameters $\lambda_i = \gamma_i$ is of one dimension when assuming the kernel function is pre-specified and is of two dimension $\lambda_i = (\gamma_i, \sigma_i)^\top$ when there is a varying kernel bandwidth $\sigma_i$.
+The performance of kernel-SGD depends on the selected kernel function $\mathcal{K}$ and the learning rate $\gamma_i$.
+It has been shown that using a sequence of slowly decaying step sizes $\gamma_i = A i^{-\zeta}$ yields rate-optimal estimators, where $A \in \mathbb{R}^+$ and $\zeta \in (0, 1/2)$.
+However, the best choice of $\zeta$ depends on the expansion coefficients $\langle f_0,\phi_k\rangle_{L_2(P_X)}$ and its relative magnitude to the eigenvalues $q_k$, which is in general not available to the algorithm.
+Data-adaptive procedures for choosing $\gamma_i$ are needed for better performance of the kernel-SGD in practice.
+Our framework also allows a varying reproducing kernel, such as Gaussian kernels with a dynamic bandwidth.
+In the notation of \eqref{eq: abstract update rule}, the hyperparameter $\lambda_i = \gamma_i$ is one-dimensional when the kernel function is fixed, and becomes two-dimensional, $\lambda_i = (\gamma_i, \sigma_i)^\top$, when the kernel bandwidth $\sigma_i$ is allowed to vary.

 The second line of the kernel-SGD update \eqref{eq: kernel sgd update} also suggests a direct way to construct the update from basis expansions without specifying a kernel.
-Recently, \cite{zhang2022sieve} consider ``sieve-type" nonparametric online estimators that explicitly use an increasing number of orthonormal basis functions $\{\phi_k:k\ge 1\}$, with updating rule
+Recently, \cite{zhang2022sieve, chen2024stochastic} consider ``sieve-type" nonparametric online estimators that explicitly use an increasing number of orthonormal basis functions $\{\phi_k:k\ge 1\}$, with an update rule

-and the averaged version $\hat f_i$ is similarly updated as in \eqref{eq:polyak averaging}.
-Here $\gamma_i$ is a learning rate sequence as before, $J_i$ is a positive integer indicating the number of basis functions used in the $(i+1)$-th update, and $\omega$ is a shrinkage parameter which in practice can be taken as $1/2$.
-Sieve-SGD is more flexible as it does not require knowing the kernel, and is computationally more efficient since $J_i$ is usually much smaller than $n$ for moderate-dimension problems (where we do not model $p$ increasing with $n$).
+and the averaged version $\hat f_i$ is similarly updated as in \eqref{eq: polyak averaging}.
+Here, $\gamma_i$ denotes the learning rate sequence as before, $J_i$ is a positive integer representing the number of basis functions used in the $(i+1)$-th update, and $\omega$ is a shrinkage parameter, which can typically be set to $1/2$ in practice.
+Sieve-SGD \eqref{eq: sieve sgd update} is computationally more efficient since $J_i$ is usually much smaller than $n$ for moderate-dimension problems (where we do not model $p$ increasing with $n$).
 Under the assumption that $f_0$ belong to some Sobolev ellipsoid $W(s)$ spanned by $\{\phi_k\}$: